TheAlmightyBob/Calendars/README.md

 Windows Store 8.1 currently just throws NotSupportedException (as the platform does not provide a corresponding native API).

 ### Platform Notes:
+* Android:
-* Android: Requires Read_Calendar & WriteCalendar permissions.
+  * Requires ReadCalendar & WriteCalendar permissions.
+  * Android calendars have additional "account name" and "owner account" properties.
+By default, this will set those properties for new calendars according to the application package label.
+However, custom names can be set via the Android implementation class.
+* Windows Phone:
-* Windows Phone: Calendar color is read-only.
+  * Calendar color is read-only.
+* iOS:
-* iOS: Calendar permission will be requested the first time any API function is called, if it has not already been granted.
-The end time for all-day events will be returned as midnight of the following day (which is consistent with WinPhone/Android, but different from native iOS).
+  * Calendar permission will be requested the first time any API function is called, if it has not already been granted.
+  * The end time for all-day events will be returned as midnight of the following day (which is consistent with WinPhone/Android, but different from native iOS).

 ### Limitations:
 * Recurring events are not currently supported.
 At all.
 This should not be used to edit existing recurring events.
 Bad things will likely happen.